Gabriel-VM/sauce-demo-qa-project/bug-report/BugReport.md

 # 🐞 Bug Report – Sauce Demo QA Project

-This document contains the list of bugs found during the manual and exploratory testing of [Sauce Demo](https://www.saucedemo.com/) using the user `problem_user`.
+This document contains the list of bugs found during manual and exploratory testing of [Sauce Demo](https://www.saucedemo.com/) with a `problem_user` account (except for BUG-010).

 ---